-The Three Notched Trail (TNT) is a proposed paved, multi-use trail through Charlottesville, Ivy, and Crozet, over to the Blue Ridge Tunnel in Afton.
+The Three Notched Trail (TNT) is a proposed shared use path from the City of Charlottesville extending to Ivy, Crozet, and the Blue Ridge Tunnel in Afton.
 Additionally, the trail will connect users to the University of Virginia, the Blue Ridge Parkway, Shenandoah National Park, Skyline Drive, and the Appalachian Trail.

-We see the Three Notched Trail being a part of a larger "Mountains to Sea" Trail, connecting the Blue Ridge Mountains to the Chesapeake Bay.
+We see the Three Notched Trail being a part of a larger Mountains-to-Sea Trail, connecting the Blue Ridge Mountains to the Chesapeake Bay.
 This continuous trail would make Virginia a trailblazer in outdoor recreation, tying together the Virginia Capital Trail with the proposed Birthplace of America Trail and Fall Line Trail.
-This would create a continuous trail almost 200 miles long.
+Imagine a continuous trail almost 200 miles long!

 The Three Notched Trail is a project of the Rivanna Trails Foundation (RTF), a non-profit established in 1992 with a mission to “promote, create and protect pathways, trails and greenways in the Rivanna River Watershed”.
 RTF has partnered with the City of Charlottesville, Albemarle County, the University of Virginia, and numerous landowners to build and maintain over 25 miles of rustic and paved trails.
 Thousands of people use the Rivanna Trails each year for transportation, recreation, and access to nature.